Your area Not set — showing everywhere

 Not addressed

-Debra expressed concern regarding the Andover School District budget.
-She noted that the budget has increased by approximately 36% over the last five years for roughly 232 students.
+Debra expressed concern regarding the rapid increase in the Andover School District budget.
+She noted that the budget has grown by approximately 36% over the last five years for roughly 232 students.
 Key concern

 The significant increase in the school district budget relative to the student population.